alisaifee/flask-limiter/doc/source/configuration.rst

      - A comma (or some other delimiter) separated string that will be used to control the upper limit of a requesting client hitting any configured rate limit.
-       Once a breach limit is exceeded all subsequent requests will raise a :class:`~flask_limiter.RateLimitExceeded` for the duration of the breach limit window.
+       Once a meta limit is exceeded all subsequent requests will raise a :class:`~flask_limiter.RateLimitExceeded` for the duration of the meta limit window.
    * - .. data:: RATELIMIT_ON_META_BREACH_CALLBACK

        Constructor argument: :paramref:`~flask_limiter.Limiter.on_meta_breach_callback`